 Movie: End of Days (1999)

-By the time the millennium was upon us, Arnie’s trademark one-liners were beginning to wear a little thin.
-After more than a decade of the same old cornball formula, it wasn’t really surprising that his time as Hollywood’s marquee attraction was coming to an end.
-The 80s were well and truly over, and his 90s escapades as a family-friendly douchebag had long-since outstayed their welcome.
+By the time the millennium was upon us, Arnie’s one-liners were beginning to wear a little thin.
+After more than a decade of the same cornball formula, it wasn’t really surprising that his time as Hollywood’s marquee attraction was coming to an end.
+The ’80’s were well and truly over, and his ’90’s escapades as a family-friendly douchebag had long outstayed their welcome.

-After sewing various political seeds, Arnie would return to the action movie fray in the mid-90s with varying degrees of success, and in 1999 he would try his luck with supernatural thriller End of Days, starring alongside Gabriel Byrne as Jericho Cane, a drunken ex-cop tasked with stopping Satan from finding a bride in New York City.
+After sewing various political seeds, Arnie would return to the action movie fray in the mid-90s with varying degrees of success, and in 1999 he would try his luck with supernatural thriller End of Days.
+Starring alongside Gabriel Byrne, Arnie plays Jericho Cane, a drunken ex-cop tasked with stopping Satan from finding a bride in New York City.

-Although the movie would rake in a whopping $212,000,000 at the box office, it is as ridiculous as it sounds, with a convoluted plot which makes very little sense, while cheapening itself with bog standard twists and the kind of ludicrous dialogue that even Arnie fails to carry.
-Perhaps the most preposterous of all those lines is one in which our hero contemplates the Earth’s destruction, building up to the kind of quip which leaves you shaking your head with derision.
+Although the movie would rake in a whopping $212,000,000 at the box office, it is as ridiculous as it sounds.
+With a convoluted plot that makes very little sense, the movie cheapens itself with bog standard twists and the kind of ludicrous dialogue that even Arnie fails to carry.
+Perhaps the most preposterous of all is a scene in which Cane contemplates the Earth’s destruction, building to the kind of quip that leaves you shaking your head with derision.

-Arnold, if you were anybody else in the world, you would have been out of a job a long time ago.
+Arnold, if you were anyone else in the world you would have been out of a job a long time ago.